-Policy No: 5.4 Type of Policy: Administrative Last Revised: Sep 2007 Review Date: May 2019 Contact Name: Ajay Patel Contact Title: Director of Purchasing Contact Email: ajay.patel@business.gatech.edu Policy Statement:
+Type of Policy: Administrative Last Revised: Sep 2007 Review Date: May 2019 Contact Name: Ajay Patel contract any document that creates an obligation, right, or liability for the Georgia Institute of Technology.

 All contracts entered into in the name of the Georgia Institute of Technology are subject to the Policies and Procedures of the State Board of Regents.
 In addition, many of the University's contracts are subject to State purchasing regulations and to the statutory constraints on contracts entered into by State agencies.